Butter: Nutrition

-Butter (salted during manufacturing) is 16% water, 81% fat, and 1% protein, with negligible carbohydrates.
+Butter (salted during manufacturing) is 18% water, 81% fat, and 1% protein, with negligible carbohydrates.
 Of the 81 g of total fat, saturated fat is 51 g, monounsaturated fat is 21 g, polyunsaturated fat is 3 g, trans fat is 3 g, and trans fat designated as "18:1 t" is 3 g, for a total of 81 g (source for table).

 In a reference amount of 100 g, salted butter supplies 717 calories and 76% of the Daily Value (DV) for vitamin A, 15% DV for vitamin E, and 28% DV for sodium, with no other micronutrients in significant content (table).
 In 100 grams, salted butter contains 215 mg of cholesterol (table).

+Lactose

 As butter is essentially just the milk fat, it contains only traces of lactose, indicating that moderate consumption of butter is unlikely to cause symptoms for lactose intolerant people.
-People with milk allergies may still need to avoid butter, which contains enough of the allergy-causing proteins to cause reactions.
+People with milk allergies may still need to avoid butter, since it contains enough of the allergy-causing proteins to cause reactions.